a daily photo from Southern California's little town in the big city

 Published at Patch.

 July, 2014: It's been a long haitus but I'm ready to get back to my blogging roots!
-My new blog LA: Otheris officially launching in August.
-This blog will be very similar to Glimpses, but will include all of Southern California, not just my beloved back yard.
-I am also going to post video pieces, as well as still photography.
-And, of course, my usual commentary.
+My new blog LA: Otheris officially launching in September.
+This blog will be very similar to Glimpses, but will include all of Southern California as a subject, not just my beloved back yard.
+I am also going to post video pieces as well as still photography.
+(And, of course, my usual commentary.)
 Also, as much as I love daily blogging, LA: Other stories require more time so I'll be posting regularly but not every day.
 Hope to see you all there.

 Thank you Charlie's Coffee House for hosting my photo exhibit, South Pas: Observed.
 From October 2011 through January 2012 my pictures graced the walls of the best place in town to get a cup of coffee!